1. Introduction

 4.1 Daily Maintenance Routines for Longevity

-Every time you power up, your BMP6 flashes a friendly reminder: add a tiny drop of oil to the bobbin race.
-To do this, turn the dial on the back a quarter turn to reveal the ridge, then apply oil as directed.
-This simple act keeps friction at bay and ensures whisper-smooth operation, especially during marathon stitching sessions.
+Oiling the Bobbin Race: At power‑up, add a tiny drop of oil to the bobbin race.
+Turn the rear dial a quarter turn to reveal the ridge, then apply oil as directed.

 4.2 Addressing Thread Tension and Bobbin Issues

-Watch your stitches: if the bobbin thread is visible on top, tension is too loose; if the top thread shows underneath, it’s too tight.
-Make small adjustments and test on scrap fabric until you hit the sweet spot.
+Visual Checks: If bobbin thread shows on top, tension is too loose; if top thread shows underneath, it’s too tight.
+Adjust gradually and test on scrap fabric.

-Pro Tip: If you’re running the machine intensively, consider checking tension and cleaning the bobbin area more than once a day.
-Prevention beats repair every time.
+Pro Tip: During long runs, recheck tension and clean the bobbin area more than once a day.
+Preventative care beats reactive repairs.

 5. Enhancing Workflows with Compatible Accessories